 If you have received a HackerRank Test invite from your hiring company, log in to the Test and attempt the questions within the time limit.

 - Install and use the latest versions of Google Chrome, Firefox, or Safari browsers to take your HackerRank assessments.
-See Browser recommendations for the best experience.
+Check Browser recommendations for the best experience for more information.

 - Ensure that you have an uninterrupted internet and power supply to avoid problems during the assessments.
 See Loss of connectivity during assessments.